 Communication with Families

 At Peppard Church of England Primary School, we value strong and positive communication with our families.
 Our school values of Kindness, Respect and Resilience underpin all interactions between home and school.
-To help us respond to queries, feedback or concerns as efficiently as possible, we ask that you consider who the most appropriate member of staff is to deal with your enquiry.
-This helps us best meet your child’s learning, emotional and physical needs.
+By working together in partnership, we aim to support every child’s learning, wellbeing and development.

 Emails will be acknowledged within two working days.
-Staff will reply as soon as they are able; however, if your query is complex, it may take longer to follow up.
+Staff will reply as soon as they are able; however, if your query is complex it may take longer to follow up.
 We aim to provide a full response or arrange a meeting within five working days.

 Headteacher – Mrs Wakefield

-SENCo / Inclusion Lead – Miss Lawreance
+SENCo / Inclusion Leads – Miss Lawrence and Mrs Wakefield

 Designated Safeguarding Leads – Mrs Wakefield, Mrs Claridge and Miss Lawrence